 Federal judges redrew the Kansas Congressional map when legislators failed to reach agreement.
 By their action, Pratt County was moved from its historic home in the predominantly rural Big First, currently represented in Washington, D.C., by Tim Huelskamp, to the Fourth District represented by Mike Pompeo.

-Page 2 of 2 - Boundaries for state senate and representatives' districts were also redrawn, a change that Rep. Mitch Holmes, R-St. John, termed "major surgery," instead of the tweaking he expected.
+Boundaries for state senate and representatives' districts were also redrawn, a change that Rep. Mitch Holmes, R-St. John, termed "major surgery," instead of the tweaking he expected.

 Sloane Lewis, a graduate of Norwich High School and junior at Kansas University, was crowned Miss Kansas 2012.